-Usually, when one speaks about fintech, or financial technology, one implies the startup scene in the IT field that changes the way people interact with money.
+Usually, when one speaks about fintech or financial technology, one implies the startup scene in the IT field that changes the way people interact with money.
 This includes various technologies that bring payments, loans, crowdfunding, money transfer, personal finance management to a completely different level.

 What are the trends?

-Apparently, as we discuss fintech as one of the trendiest technologies, it must imply that the field actually expands with a high rate.
+Apparently, as we discuss fintech as one of the trendiest technologies, it must imply that the field actually expands at a high rate.
 Venture capitalists tend to pay attention to fintech startups investing huge amounts of money in these financial software providers.

 2. Banks cooperating with fintech startups